TatianaShavrina/blog/_posts/2018-08-30-spellcheck.md

 I will now try to introduce 5 new algorithms and data structures that I use to optimize spell-checking.

-So, getting started: there are two steps in spelling correction: firstly, you find error in the text, secondly, you choose the best correction.
+So, getting started: there are two steps in spelling correction:
+  - firstly, you get a dictionary and find errors in the text,
+  - secondly, you choose the best correction, ranging dictionary candidates

 ## Storing a dictionary